Advance your career by studying the fundamentals of business.

 Mark Carbonelli, BA (Hons), MIR, MBA

-Mark Carbonelli is the Vice President, Human Resources Services for Walmart Canada Corporation where he is accountable for the design, development and delivery of HR programs that support the acquisition and engagement of key talent required to operate the business and achieve the strategic objectives of the company.
+Mark Carbonelli is the Chief Human Resources Officer at Dentalcorp Canada.
+Previously he was the Vice President, Human Resources Services for Walmart Canada Corporation where he was accountable for the design, development and delivery of HR programs that support the acquisition and engagement of key talent required to operate the business and achieve the strategic objectives of the company.
 Mark has been in the retail industry his entire HR career with experience spanning across various HR disciplines including compensation, benefits, HR systems and analytics, generalist work, consulting and labour relations.
 Mark holds a Bachelor of Arts (Economics), Master of Business (MBA) and Master of Industrial Relations (MIR) degrees and is a graduate of York University, the University of Toronto and the London School of Economics.

 Natalie Guriel, BA, MMPA, C.Mgr